Rishabbh-Sahu/extractive_summarization/README.md

 ## Extractive Summarization based on word frequency using Spacy

 Aim of this project is to showcase how using word and sentence importance, we can formulate a crisp summary of any documents or article.
-Code has been written on window's 10 machine with 'miniconda', However it should work across operating systems.

 #### Follow the instructions below: